- The largest lizard in the world is the Komodo Dragon, which can weigh up to 300 pounds.

 #2: Common, or Malayan, Water Monitor (Varanus Salvator)

 Southeast Asia is home to the Malayan water monitor.
-Growing as long as 9.8 feet, this ferocious lizard can swim underwater for long periods and live happily on crab and other invertebrates.
+Growing as long as 9.8 feet, this ferocious lizard can swim underwater for long periods and live happily on crabs and other invertebrates.
 It can also climb trees and feast on what it finds in a bird’s nest.
 They are not timid from urban areas and have been spotted eating roadkill.

 The tail and the neck are pretty long, and the sharp claws and tail are used as weapons.
 Humans bitten by the Malayan water monitor will not die from the venom but will experience some mild effects of the poison and bacteria from the bite.